bgwest/project-hive/README.md

 - Takes picture of intruder 5 seconds after the alarm is triggered
 - Outputs wav file depending on state change
 - You may send commands to the pi from a locally connected computer
-- Pi communicates with a Heroku database to store user information and pictures taken
+- Pi communicates with a Heroku database to store user information

 ### Security
 - When armed, if the motion sensor detects any movement, the warning state will activate for 30 seconds